|

 Full Moon Warship (Vergilreality, 2003) is a jam with Vergil Sharkya on guitar and Stefen Kazassoglou on cello.

-Host (Bubble Core, 2003) contains a tour de force of turntable noises, the 24-minute Skew.
+Host (Bubble Core, 2003) contains a tour de force of turntable noises, the 24-minute Skew, like a meeting of

 7 (Touch, 2003) contains seven pieces that build alien textures out